cprice-ping/Profile-DelAdmin/README.md

 * Partner Users (Partner Admin)

 * User Profile (Self-Service Profile Management)
-* Passwords (Self-Service Password Reset - PingID)
+* Passwords (Self-Service Password Reset - PingIDSDK)

-**Note:** Using PingID as the SSPR mechanism means the user needs to have been enrolled into PID.
-You can first use the Dummy-SAML connection to set the Extended Properties -- `authNexp` to `MFA` and login as the user and enroll a device.
+**Note:** Using PingIDSDK as the SSPR mechanism requires a PID SDK App defined in P1 Admin, it **does not** need a Mobile App - the SDK Connector will auto-enroll email and SMS (if added to the Profile).

 A set of PD users are also created and assigned Delegated Administrator roles: